kovidgoyal/calibre/manual/gui.rst

 Series indices are numbers, so you can use the relational operators described above.

 The special field ``search`` is used for saved searches.
-So if you save a search with the name "My spouse's books" you can enter ``search:"My spouse's books"`` in the search bar to reuse the saved search.
+So if you save a search with the name "My spouse's books" you can enter ``search:"My spouse's books"`` in the Search bar to reuse the saved search.
 More about saving searches below.

 You can search for the absence or presence of a field using the special "true" and "false" values.
 For example::